mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 2) It eliminates head of line blocking between unrelated streams of data.

-Unfortunately, while head of line blocking is solved across unrelated data streams, head of line blocking still exists within each stream.
+Unfortunately, while head of line blocking is eliminated across unrelated data streams, head of line blocking still exists within each stream.

 # What about WebRTC?

-WebRTC is a collection of protocols that enable peer-to-peer communication between browsers for applications like video and video streaming.
+WebRTC is a collection of protocols that enable peer-to-peer communication between browsers for applications like audio and video streaming.

-It is vastly complex and contains video and voice codecs, TURN, STUN and DTLS implementations.

-Almost as a footnote, WebRTC supports a data channel, which can be configured in an unreliable mode, providing a way to send unreliable unordered data that is not subject to head of line blocking.
+Almost as a footnote, WebRTC supports a data channel which can be configured in unreliable mode, providing a way to send unreliable-unordered data from the browser.

-So why are games still using
+So why are games still stuck using WebSockets in 2017?

-Embedded deep within the complexity of a It also supports a data channel, which provides a way to exchange UDP-like packets.

-However, WebRTC is extremely complex, and
+There are two key factors:

+The first is that WebRTC is extremely complex.
+This of course makes sense, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

+The second is that while WebRTC is designed primarily for peer-to-peer communication, there is a trend away from peer-to-peer and towards client/server for games.
+This can be seen in the move by modern first person shooter games moving away from player hosted servers to dedicated servers in the past 5 years for titles like Call of Duty and Titanfall, and in modern web games like [agar.io](http://agar.io) which is built and a client/server architecture.
+Given this trend, support for peer-to-peer is seen as unwanted baggage, since dedicated servers have public IPs by design.

+So while WebRTC on paper provides a way to send unreliable-unordered data from the browser, in practice it falls down in complexity when data needs to be sent between a browser and a dedicated server in C++.

+In the words of the author of [agar.io](http://agar.io), Matheus Valadares:

+> I really hope it becomes easier to integrate, as right now that's the biggest barrier into putting it into my custom written C++ server that I use for all my games.
+They already support UDP-only communication for desktop and mobile builds and bringing it to web would make the experience a lot better.

+Perhaps this can be solved in the future, but for the moment, the sheer complexity of WebRTC makes it a hard sell for game developers.

+# Why not just let people send UDP?

 (insert headline here)